HL7/davinci-ra/input/pagecontent/index.md

 3. Throughout this period the CMS-RxHCC V05 model was also in continuous use.
 The purpose of the CMS-RxHCC model is to normalize the expected cost of medications across populations, just as the CMS-HCC model normalizes the expected cost of medical treatment.
 Despite the name, the RxHCC model is derived from medical claims – not pharmacy claims.
 The RxHCC model overlaps with CMS-HCC to a considerable degree; many times the same diagnosis will close both an HCC and an RxHCC, although there are some diagnoses that only roll up to RxHCCs and not HCCs.
 Many risk adjustment models feature this separation between the medical and prescription drug portions of the model (Medicare CMS-HCC and CMS-RxHCC; Medicaid CPDS and MRX; ACA HHS-HCC and RXC.)

 ### Scope

+The Da Vinci Risk Adjustment Use Case acknowledges the importance of risk-adjusted premium calculations to government managed care and seeks to
+- better inform clinicians of opportunities to address risk adjusted conditions,
+- better enable payers to communicate risk adjustment information, and
+- enhance government sponsors’ ability to allocate funding accurately.

+To accomplish this:
+- Payers need a standard protocol to share and receive clinical data related to risk adjustment with responsible providers.
+- Providers need a standard protocol to share and receive clinical data related to risk adjustment with responsible payers.
+- Payers and providers need a standard methodology to communicate risk based coding, documentation and submission status of chronic illnesses.

-After careful review with the subject matter experts in the area of Risk Adjustment, it was determined that the most challenging aspect of the current Risk Adjustemnt process was the inconsistent manner in which reports on Risk Coding gaps were communicated between a provider(or system operating on their behalf) and a payer (or system operating on the payer's behalf).
-Below is a high level example of the workflow for a CMS related risk adjustment model.
-Phase 1 of this Implementation Guide will focus on the Risk Adjustment Coding Gap Report.
+After careful review with the risk adjustment subject matter experts, it was determined that the most challenging aspect of the current risk adjustment process was the inconsistent manner in which reports on risk adjustment coding gaps were communicated between a provider (or system operating on their behalf) and a payer (or system operating on the payer's behalf).
+Figure 2-2 shows a high level example of the risk adjustment workflow in CMS Medicare advantage program.
+Phase one of this Implementation Guide focuses on specifying a standard exchange format, the [Risk Adjustment Coding Gap Report], from payers to providers.

 <img src="workflow-medicare-advantage.png" alt="Figure 1-2 Workflow for Medicare Advantage Population" class="img-responsive img-rounded center-block"/>

-**This Implementation Guide was made possible by the thoughtful contributions of the following people and organizations:
+This Implementation Guide was made possible by the thoughtful contributions of the following people and organizations:

-- *Yan Heras, Optimum eHealth LLC*
-- *Rob Reynolds, Dynamic Content Group*
+- *The twenty-two founding [Da Vinci Project](http://www.hl7.org/about/davinci/index.cfm?ref=common) member organizations.*
+- *Amy Neftzger, United Healthcare*
+- *Brent Zenobia, Novillus*
+- *Brian J Murtha, Centene*
 - *Linda Michaelsen, Optum*
+- *Rob Reynolds, Alphora*
 - *Viet Nguyen, Stratametrics*
-- *Brent Zenobia, Novillus*
-- *Amy Neftzger, United Healthcare*
-- *Brian J Murtha, Centene*
+- *Yan Heras, Optimum eHealth*

 ---